maxchk/puppet-salt/README.md

    Installs Salt.

    Provides access to primary configuration options.
-   If you need access to more options, you probably won't be using Puppet at that point :)
+   If you need access to more options, you probably won't be using Puppet at that point.
    All minion specific parameters start with `minion_` prefix.
    All master specific parameters start with `master_` prefix.